 —1 Kings 8:27-29

 King Solomon, did you hear about the Messiah being called the Lord of the Sabbath who is greater than the temple, the embodiment of it (Matthew 12:6)?
 Did you hear, following His perfect sacrifice, of God intending to dwell with man, announced with a loud voice (Revelation 21:3)—a declaration matched to man’s innermost desire?
-Did you know of the God-Man who will sit on Jerusalem’s throne (Luke 1:32-33)?
-And did you know that the kingdom of the world will become the kingdom of our Lord, who will reign forever and ever (Revelation 11:15)?
+How much did you know of the God-Man who will sit on Jerusalem’s throne (Luke 1:32-33)?
+To what extend did you know that the kingdom of the world will become the kingdom of our Lord, who will reign forever and ever (Revelation 11:15)?

 “But will God indeed dwell on the earth?” you pose in your dedication prayer of the temple (1 Kings 8:27a).